Vets-Who-Code/Prework/README.md

 const pi = 3.14;
 ```

-- Functions: Functions are blocks of code that can be called later in your program.
-You can define functions using the function keyword, followed by the function name and any parameters.
-For example:
+- **Functions**: Functions are blocks of code that can be called later in your program.
+You can define functions using the function keyword, followed by the function name and any parameters. some examples:
 ```
 function sayHello(name) {
   console.log("Hello, " + name + "!");
 }
+sayHello("Jody")

+function square(number) {
+  return number * number;
+}

+square(7)
 ```

-- Conditionals: Conditionals are used to make decisions in your code based on certain conditions.
+- **Conditionals**: Conditionals are used to make decisions in your code based on certain conditions.
 You can use if, else if, and else statements to control the flow of your program.
 For example:

 ```
 let grade = 85;